inkstitch/inkstitch/collections/_docs/en/004-004-font-tools.md

 * Maximum distance (mm)
 * Restrict to satin
 * Add force lock stitches attribute to the last element of each glyph

-## Custom Font Directory

-This extension allows you to define a directory in your file system where you want to store additional fonts to be used with the lettering tool.

-Place each font in a subdiretory of your custom font directory.
-Each font folder should contain at least one font variant and one json file.
-Additionally it is recommended to save a license file as well.

-**Font variants** have to be named with an arrow, indicating the stitch direction it has been created for (`→.svg`, `←.svg`, etc.).
-It is also possible to create a folder named with an arrow name instead and insert multiple font files for a specific direction.

-The json file has to include as a minimum requirement the fonts name.

 ## Generate JSON